maggick/maggick.github.io/content/pages/about.md

 I am an Open Source enthusiast.
 I discover this world in September 2009.
 My first GNU/Linux installation was an Ubuntu 10.04 Lucid Linx in June 2010.
 So on I always have a GNU/Linux distribution installed on my computer or my servers.
-Actually my servers and desktops run on Debian.
+Actually my servers run on Debian and my desktops run on Arch Linux.

 ## maggick